 2. Change in market value

-Your dealer or advisor will use a standard formula for the calculation of annual change in market value and change in market value since you opened your account.
-Your dealer or advisor may provide more detail about what has caused the change.
-Talk to your advisor if you need more information.
+Your dealer or adviser will use a standard formula for the calculation of annual change in market value and change in market value since you opened your account.
+Your dealer or adviser may provide more detail about what has caused the change.
+Talk to your firm if you need more information.

 Determining market value

 Market value of an investment may be noted as “not determinable” or zero if, for example, the security is illiquid – meaning that it can’t easily be sold at a fair market priceMarket price The amount you must pay to buy one unit or one share of an investment.
 The market price can change from day to day or even minute to minute.+ read full definition, or you may not be able to sell it at all.

 3. Personal rates of return

 Dealers and advisers are required to provide an annualized total percentage return for your account or portfolioPortfolio All the different investments that an individual or organization holds.
 May include stocks, bonds and mutual funds.+ read full definition.
 This is your personal rate of return after charges have been deducted.
 Your rate of return will be provided for the previous year, since you opened your account, and up to the previous three, five and ten years where data is available.

 For consistency from one dealer or adviser to another, all are required to use the money-weighted method of calculating return (also known as dollar-weighted return).
 The money-weighted rate of return was chosen as the standard method because it is your personal rate of return, factoring in the impact of deposits and withdrawals from your account – and the dates of these transactions.
 This method of return is ideal for helping you determine whether you are progressing toward your goals.